mc02-GH/Code_House/README.md

 # Welcome
-I will put something i made in here
+I will put something useful or useless i made in here